-According to SIDS prevention guidelines, infants 12 months and younger sleeping in cribs may only have a pacifier in their crib at nap time.
-The pacifier may not be attached to a clip or necklace and will be removed should it fall from the infant's mouth during sleep.
+According to SIDS prevention guidelines, infants younger than 13 months may only have a pacifier in their crib at nap time.
+The pacifier may not be attached to a clip or necklace and will be removed once the child falls asleep.
 Children 12 months or older who are sleeping on a mat may use a small blanket, small stuffed animal or pacifier for their nap.